krostar/cli/README.md

 ## Motivation

-As of today, there are some very nice frameworks to use to handle command line interface; one of them is [spf13/cobra](https://github.com/spf13/cobra); but it is not super obvious how to create something not too tightly coupled to cobra.
+As of today, there are some very nice frameworks to use to handle command line interface; one of them is [spf13/cobra](https://github.com/spf13/cobra); but it is not super obvious how to create something decoupled from cobra.

 Why would someone want to do that ?
 - i was using [spf13/cobra](https://github.com/spf13/cobra) and wanted to try [urfave/cli](https://github.com/urfave/cli)